Druid24-lab/Admin-lab/index.md

 ---
-title: ⭐️ Portfolio
+title: 💡Blog
 ---

 Hallo!👋
-Explore some personal projects I've completed.
+Explore some projects I've completed.
 Viel Spaß, and feel free to share your thoughts or suggestions!